Policy Name: Access for Military Recruiters and ROTC Programs

 The College will abide by the Solomon Amendment as outlined below:

 Under a 1997 rule adopted by the United States Department of Defense, the college must provide to the military, if requested, the student's name, address, telephone listing, date of birth, level of education, current major and degrees received.

 If the student places a hold on his/her record through the Family Educational Rights and Privacy Act (FERPA), information will not be given to the military.
 If a student with a hold wishes to release information to the military, the student must authorize this release in writing to the Registration and Records Office.
-However, the student would then need to authorize, in writing to the Office of Certification and Records, each individual disclosure of any information.
+However, the student would then need to authorize, in writing to the Office of Registration and Records, each individual disclosure of any information.

 Any institution of higher education that has an anti-ROTC policy or that bars or effectively prevents military recruiters from gaining entry to campus, access to students on campus or to directory information is prevented by law from receiving funds by grant or contract from certain enumerated federal agencies.
 This policy is designed to ensure that the College complies with this mandate as well as the New York State Education Law which grants military recruiters the ability to access campus employment facilities, services and directory information.

 II.
 Applicability of the Policy

 This policy applies to all College personnel who may receive requests for access to campus, to students on campus or to directory information, or requests relating to ROTC programs (on the College’s campus or elsewhere).

 |Registration and Records Office

 Campus Access for ROTC Programs.
 The College shall refrain from creating anti-ROTC policies or effectively preventing the operation of an ROTC program on the campus.
 An anti-ROTC program is a policy or practice that prevents:

 - the Secretary of Defense from establishing an ROTC program;